 Meaning and difference between the two directional terms dorsal and ventral.

 Describing locations in anatomy can be just a tad confusing, to say the least.
 After all, there’s so many terms for more directions than you could have even thought existed.
 So, in this short tutorial, we’re going to explain two of these terms for you, which are the words dorsal and ventral.

-Hi there!
-It's Matt from Kenhub, and this tutorial will explain the words dorsal and ventral.
-These are two of the many terms used to describe locations on the human body.
-To understand these concepts, you must first of all know that directional terms in anatomy refer to a human body in anatomical position.
-The concept of anatomical position refers to a standing body looking straight ahead, feet apart and pointing forward.
-Its arms are hanging down at both sides with palms facing forward.
-So, if you’re describing a person who is laying down on their belly, you are still describing as if they were standing face front with palms forward – that is, in the anatomical position.
+To understand these concepts, you must first of all know that directional terms in anatomy refer to a human body that’s in the anatomical position.
+The concept of anatomical position refers to a standing body looking straight ahead, feet apart, and pointing forward.
+Its arms are hanging down on both sides with palms facing forward.
+So, if you’re describing a person who is laying down on their belly, you’re still describing them as if they were standing face front with palms forward – that is, in the anatomical position.